 We use two publicly available real-world datasets to test the effectiveness of the proposed method.

 \textbf{NER dataset}\footnote{Dataset can be found at \url{http://amilab.dei.uc.pt/fmpr/crf-ma-datasets.tar.gz}}.
 The original English portion of the CoNLL 2003 dataset \cite{sang2003introduction} includes over 21,000 annotated sentences from 1393 articles.
-This dataset is splitted into three sets: train, validation, and test \cite{sang2003introduction}.
-Rodrigues et al. \cite{rodrigues2014gaussian} collected crowd labels for 400 articles in the train set.
-The selected sentences have annotations from 47 workers who identify the named entities in the sentences and annotate them as Person, Location, Organization, or Miscellaneous.
-We use the collected crowd labels by Rodrigues et al. \cite{rodrigues2014gaussian} for all aggregation methods.
+This dataset is split into three sets: train, validation, and test \cite{sang2003introduction}.
+Rodrigues et al. \cite{rodrigues2014gaussian} crowdsourced labels for 400 articles in the train set.
+The selected sentences have annotations from 47 workers who identify the named entities and annotate them as Person, Location, Organization, or Miscellaneous.
+We use the crowdsourced labels collected by Rodrigues et al. \cite{rodrigues2014gaussian} for all aggregation methods.
 The evaluation is conducted on the same evaluation set proposed by Nguyen et al. \cite{nguyen2017aggregating}.

 \textbf{PICO dataset}\footnote{Dataset can be found at \url{https://github.com/yinfeiy/PICO-data}}.
-This dataset is annotated for Biomedical information extraction task \cite{nguyen2017aggregating}.
+This dataset is annotated for the Biomedical information extraction task \cite{nguyen2017aggregating}.
 It is annotated to recognize text spans, identifying the population registered in a clinical trial.
-It includes 5,000 medical paper abstracts describing randomized control trials (RCTs) annotated by Amazon Mechanical Turk workers and among these 200 abstracts are annotated by medical students as ground truth labels.
+It includes 5,000 medical paper abstracts describing randomized control trials (RCTs) annotated by Amazon Mechanical Turk workers, and among these, 200 abstracts are annotated by medical students as ground truth labels.
 The proposed method and all baselines are evaluated on the abstracts with the ground truth labels.